ayharano/do-function-tester/README.md

 This project provides a small [DigitalOcean Function](https://docs.digitalocean.com/products/functions/) using Python to validate `blocking=false` functionality.

+# Project Configuration
+This project uses [the twelve-factor app](https://12factor.net/) methodology.

+Environment variables in this project can be stored using a `.env` (dot env) file.
+For initial setup, a sample is provided as [`.env.sample`](.env.sample).

+A description of each of the variables is provided as the following list.

+- `FUNCTION_URL`: the DigitalOcean Function URL to be called
+- `AUTHORIZATION_TOKEN`: a string value to be used as [the Functions REST API Authorization token](https://docs.digitalocean.com/products/functions/how-to/async-functions/#call-a-function-asynchronously-using-curl-and-the-rest-api)

 # Project Installation
 First, clone this repo: